 Since the permits came out about a walking path connecting the Grand Floridian Resort to Disney’s Magic Kingdom, the construction has gotten underway and they are making some nice progress on the site.

-In the last update we saw construction on the site of the pathway and where the bridge used for the walkway is going to be built.
-We’ve also been watching the mechanism for the pivot bridge for some time which is being built on the shore right in the lake.
-This will allow the bridge to pivot back and forth, allowing guests across and boats in and out.
+In the last update, we saw construction on the site of the pathway and the bridge being put in place which will connect the two sides.
+The mechanism for the pivot bridge is interesting and it will allow the bridge to pivot back and forth, permitting guests across and boats in and out.